bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 me down various rabbit holes (`here <link://slug/hamiltonian-monte-carlo>`__, `here <link://slug/lossless-compression-with-asymmetric-numeral-systems>`__, and `here <link://slug/lossless-compression-with-latent-variable-models-using-bits-back-coding>`__).
-It feels good to finally get back on track to some of the core ML topics that I was learning about.
+It feels good to finally get back on track to some core ML topics.
 The other nice thing about not being an academic researcher (not that I'm really researching anything here) is that there is no pressure to do anything!
 If it's just for fun, you can take your time with a topic, veer off track, and